STEELISI/Puppeteer/README.md

 # Main while-loop, one turn of the conversation per iteration.
 while True:
-    # Get next message from the othder party.
+    # Get next message from the other party.
     text = get_message()
     if text is not None:
         # Get the puppeteer's reaction to the message.